 What does it involve

 For its 2020 programme, there are three positions available for teachers/teacher trainers.
 You will be based in Thaba Tseka, a rural town in the highlands of Lesotho about 4 hours drive from the capital.

-You will mentor local primary school teachers and leaders, and share your skills in teaching numeracy and literacy, mentor and train teachers and student teachers, and work with pupils to model best practice.
+Over a 5-month placement, you will share your skills in teaching numeracy and literacy, mentor and train teachers and student teachers, and work with pupils to model best practice.
 During this time you will gain a unique insight into Basotho life, people and culture, which you will share with schools in Wales.

 You will build upon existing work done and create new partnerships in schools and in teacher training.
 Three Basotho teachers will have the opportunity to visit Wales upon your return, and you will help them become key change makers in their schools and community.